-Bringing a newborn home for the first time is one of the most precious moments for any parent – but it is also a stressful and challenging time for many families.
+Bringing a newborn home for the first time is one of the most precious moments for any parent – but for many families, it is also a stressful and challenging time.

 This is why the 2019/20 Victorian budget will invest $1 million to build and upgrade early childhood education centers, which will ensure that parents are helped when they need additional support for their babies’ sleep, feeding and care.